t-beigbeder/otvl_cabri/README.md

 - a basic configurable scheduler is provided enabling automatic data synchronization among users, but also from developers to hosted applications concerning data feeding

+## Implementation

+- Most actions are performed in parallel, synchronization is as fast as the infrastructure permits
+- Cloud storage is natively "eventually consistent" and Cabri takes care of not trusting successful updates
+- Cabri makes use of indexes for fast synchronization or data retrieval, indexes may be rebuilt if broken
+- Encrypted data is only decrypted on the user endpoint even when using a remote http server

 ## Read the documentation

+The tool is documented through the links below:

 - [Introduction](doc/intro.md)
 - [Getting started](doc/gscli.md)